terror/rscm/README.md

 (display (factorial 5))
 ```

-Which outputs to standard output:
+Which writes to standard output:

 ```bash
 120